Date Paddled: August 31st, 2014

 - Grays Mill Road to University Farm Road: 3.4 miles.
 Maybe 2-3 downed trees and one set of rock outcrops.
 River gains significant volume in this stretch from tributaries.

 - University Farm Road to Slab Town Road: 1.5 miles.
-Maybe two sections of rock outcrops and one log jam?
+Very muddy and one noteworthy strainer, but also has a great series of limestone outcrops.

 - Pigeon River Road(1st) to Hwy U: 4.8 miles.
 A very good prospect.